Profile: Hans-Joachim Roedelius

 Over his prolific career, Roedelius's musical output has covered a great deal of sonic territory and emotional range: from deeply introspective to rhythmically dancey, from experimental improvisations to heart felt vignettes, Roedelius is a musician of depth and breadth.
 His influence on the genre of electronic music will be felt for many years.

-On 26 August 1999, Roedelius opened for the duo of Roger Eno and Lol Hammond at the Gathering in Philadelphia.
+On 26 August 1999, Roedelius opened for the duo of Roger Eno and Lol Hammond at The Gatherings Concert Series in Philadelphia.
 The intimate performance exhibited Roedelius's ability at improvisation and communicating emotion through music, all the while gently projecting his presence and confidence as an electronic music icon.
-Roedelius returned to Philadelphia (and the Gathering) on 9 October 1999 for a live concert collaboration with Tim Story.
+Roedelius returned to Philadelphia (and The Gatherings) on 9 October 1999 for a live concert collaboration with Tim Story.

 Related Links: